 Transaction Testing Procedure: RNA interviewed management and staff responsible for complaint handling, and examined evidence of the Company's related processes and controls.
-RNA reviewed the Company's complaint registers for 2011-2012 to evaluate the Company's compliance with statutory complaint requirements.
+RNA reviewed the Company's complaint registers for 2011-2012 to evaluate the Company's complaince with statutory complaint requirements.
 RNA also reviewed the Company's complaint registers for 2011-2012 to determine whether they properly contained all Division complaints.
+Finally, RNA reviewed claims complaint statistics compiled from complaint registers for reasonableness and consistency.

 Observations: RNA noted that the Company's complaint register includes all statutorily-required database elements and that the complaint register was complete.
+Finally, the Company's claims complaint statistics appear reasonable and consistent.